 City

-The proposal kicked up old and deep disagreements about the effectiveness and ethics of sweeps.
+The proposal kicked up old and deep disagreements about the ethics and effectiveness of sweeps.

 Councilor Angelita Morillo in a City Council hearing.
 (John Rudoff/Photo Credit: ©John Rudoff 2025)

 Portland City Councilor Angelita Morillo last week proposed a $4.35 million cut to the city’s homeless camp cleanup program as part of the fall budget adjustment process.
-After a lengthy Thursday meeting the Portland City Council at which Morillo’s proposal took front and center stage, the controversial proposal died.
+After a lengthy Wednesday meeting of the Portland City Council, where Morillo’s proposal took front and center stage, the controversial proposal died.

-The proposal died, though only after it kicked up a public fight between Morillo and Mayor Keith Wilson, who exchanged allegations the other was misleading the public about the consequences of the cut.
-Their dispute reflected old and deep disagreements about the effectiveness and ethics of sweeping homeless camps.
+The proposal failed, but only after it kicked up a public fight between Morillo and Mayor Keith Wilson, who exchanged allegations that the other was misleading the public about the consequences of the cut.
+Their dispute reflected old and deep disagreements about the ethics and effectiveness of sweeping homeless camps.

-Morillo’s proposal—to cut $4.35 million from the city’s Impact Reduction Program, the city program that funds homeless camp cleanups—first gained traction late last week.
-She proposed it as an amendment to what the city calls its technical adjustment ordinance, or the mid-year budget adjustment process to correct for any mistakes, unexpected deficits or unexpected surpluses.
-This year, the council is reckoning with a nearly $19 million mid-year budget deficit.
+Morillo’s proposal—to cut $4.35 million from the city’s Impact Reduction Program that funds homeless camp cleanups—first gained traction late last week.
+She proposed it as an amendment to what the city calls its technical adjustment ordinance, or the midyear budget adjustment process to correct for any mistakes, unexpected deficits, or unexpected surpluses.
+This year, the council is reckoning with a nearly $19 million midyear budget deficit.

 Wilson over the weekend sounded the alarm.
-(Sweeps have increased under his administration, as has IRP’s program budget; and earlier this month Wilson reinstated enforcement of the city’s camping ban, which he touted has led to the arrest of 40 people on outstanding warrants and 39 people accepting a shelter bed.)
+(Sweeps have increased under his administration, as has IRP’s budget; and earlier this month, Wilson reinstated enforcement of the city’s camping ban, which he touted has led to the arrest of 40 people on outstanding warrants and to 39 people accepting shelter beds.)

-Wilson in a rare public missive over the weekend went nuclear.
-In an email, he warned that Morillo’s amendment would put “neighborhood livability at risk.”
-He also alleged that her proposed cuts would result in cuts to the parks bureau, the police bureau, services provided to women suffering from domestic violence, and trash pickup programs that hire formerly homeless people.
-“This would be devastating for every neighborhood as upwards of 4,000,000 lbs. of biohazard materials could be left uncollected,” Wilson wrote.
+In a rare public missive over the weekend responding to Morillo’s amendment, Wilson went nuclear.
+In the email, he warned that Morillo’s amendment would put “neighborhood livability at risk.”
+He also alleged her proposal would result in cuts to the Portland Parks & Recreation, the Portland Police Bureau, services to women suffering from domestic violence, and trash pickup programs that hire formerly homeless people.
+“This would be devastating for every neighborhood as upwards of 4,000,000 pounds of biohazard materials could be left uncollected,” Wilson wrote.
 “Perhaps most painful of all, we would be forced to lay off up to 100 workers, including those in successful workforce development programs that prioritize hiring workers with lived experience of homelessness or prior incarceration.”

-In the days leading up to the Thursday meeting, councilors to Morillo’s right panned her proposal, as did business and some environmental groups.
+In the days leading up to Wednesday’s meeting, councilors to Morillo’s right panned her proposal, as did business and some environmental groups.

 “The idea of giving councilors and the public five days—including two weekend days and one holiday—to review and react to three major budget cuts is outrageous,“ Novick said. ”Any councilor who believes in public involvement in the budget process should oppose these proposals."